dwyl/javascript-todo-list-tutorial/elmish.md

 Let's split each one of these elements into it's own `function` (_with any necessary "helpers"_) in the order they appear.

+> For a "checklist" of these features see: https://github.com/dwyl/learn-elm-architecture-in-javascript/issues/44

 When building a House we don't think "build house" as our _first_ action. <br />
 _Instead_ we think: what are the "foundations" that need to be in place